Gwyneth Paltrow headed for court showdown over ‘hysterical King Kong’ ski crash

 Injuries include ‘permanent traumatic brain injury’ and ‘four broken ribs’

-The two of them are now heading to trial to decide who’s responsible to pay damages.
-The trial is scheduled to start on 21 March.
+The two of them are now heading to trial to decide who’s responsible to pay damages, with proceedings scheduled to start on 21 March.

 The ski version of a hit and run